Back in the day, thrill-seekers didn’t have to head to Mason or Sandusky to take a wild ride.

 Can’t imagine it?
 Well, you can read about the amusement parks of Columbus’ past and see the pictures below.

 Minerva Amusement Park

 Minerva Amusement Park opened in the summer of 1895 and was the first amusement park in Franklin County.
-The park had a zoological garden, ornithological museum, the Scenic Railway roller coaster, a water slide, and many other areas for entertaining activities.
+The park had a zoological garden, ornithological museum, the Scenic Railway roller coaster, and even a water slide.
 Minerva Amusement Park’s original dance hall burned down in 1896, and a casino took its place.
-This casino wasn’t a place to gamble, but a place to enjoy vaudeville acts, orchestral performances, and other high-class entertainment.
+Weirdly, the casino wasn’t a place to gamble, but a place to enjoy vaudeville acts, orchestral performances, and other high-class entertainment.

 The park was forced to close its gates in 1902 because Minerva Amusement Park could not compete with the popularity of Olentangy Park.
-The new park was much closer to downtown and was easier to get to.
+The new park was much closer to downtown and was easier for the general public to get to.
 The Village of Minerva Park pays tribute to Franklin County’s first amusement park by taking its name.

 Speaking of Olentangy Park… the amusement park was first opened in 1899.
 It was run by the Dusenbury Brothers who wanted their park to be a family-friendly place to visit.
 Olentangy Park was a sight to be seen and featured a beautiful theater, a Loop-the-Loop ride, a Shoot-the-Chutes ride, Ferris wheels, and many other thrills in the 44 years it was open.
 In its heyday, Olentangy Park was the largest amusement park in the country.